rawlins/crawl/README.md

-# Monstercrawl
+# MonsterCrawl

 Developer: advil / advil at dcss dot io

-Monstercrawl is an in-development fork of Dungeon Crawl Stone Soup that lets monster species all be playable.
-This is basically an experiment in two things: extreme player/monster symmetry, and (more) procedural species generation.
+MonsterCrawl is an in-development fork of Dungeon Crawl Stone Soup that lets monster species all be playable.
+This is basically an experiment in two things: extreme player/monster symmetry, and procedural species generation.
 The current version is extremely pre-release, so use at your own risk; there's lots of tuning remaining before this is even an alpha.

-General changes:
+## General changes

 * Any monster species that can be placed can be chosen at character selection.
   In DCSS, unique monsters are implemented as their own species, so you can